Groklaw: Editorial stance

-Groklaw was the personal creation of Jones, and it published articles (both news and opinion) from a self-described pro-FOSS, anti-FUD perspective.
+Groklaw was the personal creation of Jones, and it published both news and opinion articles from a self-described pro-FOSS, anti-FUD perspective.

 While articles meticulously followed SCO's litigation activities, they were accompanied by reader-submitted comments that were "overwhelmingly pro-Linux and anti-SCO."

 Media controversy

 Jones was widely respected by journalists and people inside the Linux community.
 Steven J. Vaughan-Nichols wrote, "Jones has made her reputation as a top legal IT reporter from her work detailing the defects with SCO's case against IBM and Linux.
 Indeed, it is no exaggeration to say that her work has contributed enormously to everyone's coverage of SCO's cases."